Parth7/Parth7/README.md

 ### Hi there 👋

+Looking for full-time roles starting in September 2021.
+I have strong programming, software engineering and quantitative skills, and effective communication skills.
+If this sounds like a skillset that fits any opportunities you have available, I'd love to hear from you!
+07503256026; parth.parakh.20@ucl.ac.uk

 <!--
 **Parth7/Parth7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.